 - Initial focus on performance measurement.
-The RTPP planning process initially focused on the use of performance measures to guide the selection of priorities, but following a series of stakeholder sessions early in 2012, staff determined that such a technical approach did not resonate with the public. - In June of 2012, staff convened a large focus group with more than 40 paid participants, which was facilitated by the public engagement organization AmericaSpeaks.
+The RTPP planning process initially focused primarily on the use of performance measures to guide the selection of priorities, but following a series of stakeholder sessions early in 2012, staff determined that such a technically-oriented approach did not resonate with the public. - In June of 2012, staff convened a large focus group with more than 40 paid participants, which was facilitated by the public engagement organization AmericaSpeaks.
 At this session, participants were presented with a draft "strawman" document containing narrative descriptions of regional goals (derived from the 1998 TPB Vision), unmet challenges, and strategies to address those challenges.

 - Based upon feedback from the June 2 session, staff refined its approach to the RTPP, which was reflected in the Interim Report on the RTPP that staff presented the TPB in July 2012. - In the spring of 2013, TPB staff conducted an online survey on regional transportation priorities to gain input for the RTPP.
 A firm specializing in web-based public participation, MetroQuest, was engaged to develop the survey, which is intended to be visually engaging and educational.
 The survey was taken by a controlled sample of 600+ residents who were randomly selected to reflect the entire TPB region.
-Participants who complete the survey will receive a \$25 gift card.
-The survey sample of 600 was completed by the end of June 2013. - In July, the TPB was presented with a draft of the RTPP.
-A public comment was conducted between July 17 and August 16.
-Staff conducted additional public engagement activities with COG/TPB citizen committees, community groups, and advocacy organizations. - The Final Draft was approved/is scheduled for approval at the TPB meeting on September.
+Participants who completed the survey received a \$25 gift card. - In July, the TPB will receive and review a draft of the RTPP.
+A public comment period will be conducted between July 17 and August 16.
+Staff will also conduct additional public engagement activities with COG/TPB citizen committees, community groups, and advocacy organizations. - The Final Draft is scheduled for approval at the TPB meeting on September.